Physics Class 12 Syllabus

 Dual nature of radiation.
 Photoelectric effect, Hertz and Lenard's observations; Einstein's photoelectric equation - particle nature of light.

-Matter waves - wave nature of particles, de Broglie relation.
-Davisson-Germer experiment (experimental details should be omitted; only conclusion should be explained).
+Matter waves - wave nature of particles, de-Broglie relation.

 Chapter 12: Atoms